 \end{figure*}

-The same analyses on the biarticular exoskeleton, which was discussed in the previous case study, were performed on the monoarticular exoskeleton to gain an in-depth insight into this type of exoskeleton.
-To conduct the comparisons between a pair of monoarticular devices with a similar effect on the metabolic cost or with similar power consumption, we chose the "Ee" configuration of monoarticular in loaded and noload conditions and "Ae" monoarticular exoskeleton from the Pareto front of the monoarticular in the loaded condition.
-The selected "Ee" and "Ae" configurations have 30 and 30 N-m, and 70 and 30 N-m peak torque constraints on the pair of hip and knee actuators.\\
+The same analyses on the biarticular exoskeleton discussed in the previous case study were performed on the monoarticular exoskeleton to gain an in-depth insight into this type of exoskeleton.
+To conduct the comparisons between a pair of monoarticular devices with a similar effect on the metabolic cost or with similar power consumption, we chose the "Ee" configuration of the monoarticular device in loaded and noload conditions and the "Ae" monoarticular exoskeleton from the Pareto front of the monoarticular device in the loaded condition.
+The selected "Ee" and "Ae" configurations have 30 and 30 N-m, and 70 and 30 N-m peak torque constraints on the pair of hip and knee actuators, respectively.\\

-The comparison of actuators power consumption between the "Ae" {\it loaded} and "Ee" {\it noload}, which have a similar metabolic cost reduction, showed a statistically significant increase in power consumption of the {\it loaded} hip actuator.
-Despite the reduction in the knee power consumption of {\it loaded} knee actuator, the difference between the pair knee actuators was not significant.
-One of the observed critical issues was that even though the within-subject variation of monoarticular devices was generally low, the deviation of actuators power consumption between the load condition and between the configurations was considerably high.
-As shown in Figure \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SameMetabolicConsumption} along with Figure \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SamePowerConsumption}, while the power consumption of knee actuator in the low torque availability (i.e., "Ee") was higher than the hip actuator, this was changed in higher torque constraints, and the hip actuator became dominant power consumer indicating considerable changes in the power profile of monoarticular device in different arrangements of its actuators.\\
+The comparison of actuator power consumptions between the "Ae" {\it loaded} and "Ee" {\it noload} devices, which have a similar metabolic cost reduction, showed a statistically significant increase in power consumption of the {\it loaded} hip actuator.
+Despite the reduction in the knee power consumption of the {\it loaded} knee actuator, the difference between the pair of knee actuators was not significant.
+One of the observed critical issues was that even though the within-subject variation of monoarticular devices was generally low, the deviation of actuator power consumptions between the load conditions and between the configurations was considerable .
+As shown in Figure \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SameMetabolicConsumption} along with Figure \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SamePowerConsumption}, while the power consumption of the knee actuator in the low torque availability (i.e., "Ee") was higher than that of the hip actuator, this changed in higher torque constraints, and the hip actuator became the dominant power consumer, indicating considerable changes in the power profile of the monoarticular device in different arrangements of its actuators.\\

 \begin{figure*}